SemanticMediaWiki/SemanticMediaWiki/src/Schema/docs/class.constraint.md

 ## Objective

-The `PROPERTY_CONSTRAINT_SCHEMA` schema type defines constraint definitions that can be assigned to a property using the `Constraint schema` property.
+The `CLASS_CONSTRAINT_SCHEMA` schema type defines constraint definitions that can be assigned to a class (aka. category) using the `Constraint schema` property.

 ### Naming convention